-- Aim: To understand the classical predictions of GR advance of pericentre, light deflection, gravitational redshift and time delay and how they differ from Newtonian gravity. - Objectives: By the end of the course students should be familiar with, and able to apply in the context of algebraic and numerical problems: - How to derive and solve the equation of motion for the Newtonian 2body planetary orbit. - How to derive the equivalent expression for GR. - The approximate GR solution of a precessing ellipse, and its rate of precession - How to derive and solve the quasi-Newtonian light deflection formula for a photon passing close to a point mass - How to derive the equivalent expression for GR, and in particular the origin of the extra factor of two - The equation defining the Einstein ring radius of a gravitational lens, and the numerical value of this radius for galactic and cosmological cases - How to derive an expression for gravitational redshift within the framework of the Schwarzschild metric - How to derive an expression for the Shapiro effect, for the gravitational time delay in terms of the Newtonian gravitational potential
+- Aim: To understand the classical predictions of GR advance of pericentre, light deflection, gravitational redshift and time delay and how they differ from Newtonian gravity. - Objectives: By the end of the course students should be familiar with, and (where appropriate) be able to apply in the context of algebraic and numerical problems: - The observational evidence for the classical predictions of GR, including the advance of perihelion of Mercury, the binary pulsar system, the system OJ287, gravitational strong lensing and microlensing systems, the Pound-Rebka experiment etc. - How to derive and solve the equation of motion for the Newtonian 2-body planetary orbit. - How to derive the equivalent expression for GR. - The approximate GR solution of a precessing ellipse, and its rate of precession - How to derive and solve the quasi-Newtonian light deflection formula for a photon passing close to a point mass - How to derive the equivalent expression for GR, and in particular the origin of the extra factor of two - The equation defining the Einstein ring radius of a gravitational lens, and the numerical value of this radius for galactic and cosmological cases - How to derive an expression for gravitational redshift within the framework of the Schwarzschild metric - How to derive an expression for the Shapiro effect, for the gravitational time delay in terms of the Newtonian gravitational potential